 Just one of those extraordinary things … My book of Anthony Cotterell’s wartime journalism, This is ‘WAR’!, was published by Spellmount in 2013, and it was six years later when suddenly a photograph was sent to me of the Sherwood Rangers tank crew with whom Anthony was embedded in Normandy after D-Day.

-Cook was the commander of the tank (I rather suspect he is the more commanding figure on the right in the photograph), and Cherry was the driver, a young man with flaming red cheeks.
-Jack, ‘the desert warrior’, had been in North Africa, and endlessly had the mickey taken out of him for his reminiscences.
+The photograph was sent by Alan o’Grady, a relative of Jack Hogg who is the one on the left.
+The other known crewmembers were Cook, the commander of the tank (very probably the more commanding figure on the right of the photograph), and Cherry, the driver, a young man with flaming red cheeks.
+Jack may have been the one Anthony referred to as ‘the desert warrior’; he had been in North Africa, and endlessly had the mickey taken out of him for his reminiscences.

-Hogg, the operator, who was on guard, was singing ‘Only for ever’ followed by ‘It’s foolish but it’s fun’.
+Hogg, the operator, who was on guard, was singing ‘Only for ever’ followed by ‘It’s foolish but it’s fun’

 Jack, the desert warrior, started a dissertation on how something obviously sounds different in the desert.

 ‘Tell us about the desert, Jack,’ said Cook unkindly.
 ‘Tell us what it was like in the 8th Army.’

 The desert warrior maintained a disgusted silence.

 ‘Tell him about the time you joined the Army, Cherry,’ said Hogg.
 ‘Tell the desert warrior.’

 ‘You blokes want to watch yourselves and all,’ said the desert warrior.